JonPReilly/JobBard/README.md

 ## In short:
   ### Without JobBard:
-    1. Search 10+ job sites.
+    1. Find 10+ job sites that may have jobs relevant to your abilities.
     2. Search all sites individually.
     3. Find jobs you like.
     4. Take time filling out each application individually.